- Book Your 30 minute Puppy Consultation Now And Receive:

 - Do you have the physical strength and wellbeing as well as the financial wellbeing to care for your dog for the next 12 -18years?

 - Do have the patience and energy required?

-> - Are you ready to deal with set backs such as your pup not getting on with children in the house, or children developing allergies, your puppy having behavioural issues or developing a longterm illness.
+- Are you ready to deal with set backs such as your pup not getting on with children in the house, children developing allergies, your puppy having behavioural issues or developing a longterm illness.

-> - How will you deal with a change of circumstance, e.g having to move house or country for a job?
-Are you prepared to include your dog as valid family member affecting your decisions on where you may rent or buy next and what type of job you may take?
+- How will you deal with a change of circumstance, e.g having to move house or country for a job?
+Are you prepared to include your dog as a family member affecting your decisions on where you may rent or buy next and what type of job you may take?

-> - In your current schedule do you have the time and energy it requires to look after a puppy?
+- In your current schedule do you have the time and energy it requires to look after a puppy?